The Bowery Boys

-The Bowery Boys are fictional New York City characters, portrayed by a company of New York actors, who were the subject of 48 feature films released by Monogram Pictures and its successor Allied Artists Pictures Corporation from 1946 through 1958.
+The Bowery Boys are fictional New York City characters portrayed by an ensemble of actors, who were the subject of 48 feature films released quarterly by Monogram Pictures and its successor Allied Artists Pictures Corporation from January 1946 through January 1958.

-The Bowery Boys were successors of the East Side Kids, who had been the subject of films since 1940.
-The group originated as the Dead End Kids, who originally appeared in the 1937 film Dead End.
+The Bowery Boys were successors of The East Side Kids, which had been a Monogram series since 1940.
+The group originated as The Dead End Kids, who originally appeared in the 1937 film Dead End.

 Origins

 The Dead End Kids

 The Dead End Kids originally appeared in the 1935 play Dead End, dramatized by Sidney Kingsley.
-When Samuel Goldwyn turned the play into a 1937 film, he recruited the original "kids" from the play—Leo Gorcey, Huntz Hall, Bobby Jordan, Gabriel Dell, Billy Halop, and Bernard Punsly—to appear in the same roles in the film.
+When Samuel Goldwyn turned the play into a 1937 film, he hired the original "kids" from the play—Leo Gorcey, Huntz Hall, Bobby Jordan, Gabriel Dell, Billy Halop, and Bernard Punsly—to appear in the same roles in the film.
 This led to the making of six other films that shared the collective title The Dead End Kids.